tobspr-games/shapez-2-discord-bot/README.md

 - w : White
 - \- : Nothing

+Note : shapes with more than 4 layers and/or with more/less than 4 quadrants per layer are supported

 ### Parameters

 Each parameter must have a `+` in front of it